polyseam/cndi/docs/cloud-setup/external-dns/route53.md

 The key idea is that you need to specify a Secret containing AWS credentials that External-DNS can use to manage Route53 records.

-This secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.
+This Secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.

 If you are using EKS and are comfortable using the same `AWS_ACCESS_KEY_ID` and